wp-plugins/wpsync/readme.txt

 1. Upload `wpsync` folder to `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to WPSync settings page and configure your Spreadsheet key

+In order to use your Spreadsheet created in Google Docs, you need to:

+1. Create a new spreadsheet
+1. Create a few mandatory fields: id, title, content
+1. Publish your spreadsheet and get the spreadsheet KEY from the shared URL
+1. Copy the KEY and paste it in the WPSync settings page.

 == Frequently Asked Questions ==